Third and Fourth Paddle

 The beginning of another paddle carving

 A couple of solid days carving: canoe, whale, otter, fish and human torso.
-The more I carve the more there seems left to be done.
+The more I carve, the more there seems left to be done.
 I whittle away all day.
-The carving does look better yet I seem to be expecting more progress.
+The carving does look better, yet I seem to be expecting more progress.
 All in all I see this as a fair undertaking for a novice carver, then again, I am enjoying seeing the figures appear.
-I am having thoughts of the differences in approaches between a build- up sculpting process and that of a take-away sculpting process.
+I am having thoughts of the differences in approaches between a build-up and a take-away sculpting process.

 Another day